Ada-Developers-Academy/core-pses/about-pses/example-pse.md

     - While I could write a helper function that accepts a data structure that encodes the valid moves and what beats what, I'll assume that I should focus on the basic rules for now.
 This way, I can get a working solution faster, and if I need to extend the game later, I can refactor my code to be more flexible.
 6. **When friends use rock, paper, scissors to make decisions, there are often more than two players.
 Should I keep my approach focused on the basic rules for 2 players?**
     - I want to know if I should I use an implementation that could be extended to support multiple players simultaneously.
-    - While I could write a helper function that accepts a list of moves made by all players, the multiplayer version introduces a few complications into resolving a round that I'd like to avoid for now.
+    - While I could write a helper function that accepts a list of moves made by all players, the multiplayer version increases the scope of the problem.
 I'll assume that I should focus on the basic rules for now.
 This way, I can get a working solution faster, and if I need to extend the game later, I can refactor my code to be more flexible.

 <br>